 Kem received her “calling” into law while working full-time in the field of health administration.
 She attended Georgia State University as a part-time student, and received a dual degree – Master of Public Administration and Juris Doctorate – in 2006.
 During law school, Kem earned litigation honors, served as president of the Black Law Students Association, and was a member of the Student Bar Association and Health Law Association.

-Kem has represented clients in the areas of landlord/tenant law, association law, consumer bankruptcy, and collections law.
-However, her true passion is for family law.
+Kem represents clients in the areas of landlord/tenant law, association law, consumer bankruptcy, and collections law.
+However, her true passion, and the bulk of her representation, is in the area of family law.